Skip to Main Content

 • humanity taken away (dehumanized)

-• illustion of a utopia or perfect world
+• illusion of a utopia or perfect world

 Elements of a Dystopian Hero: